braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/braze_to_braze_webhooks.md

 3. In the **Settings** tab, set the **HTTP Method** to POST and add a **Request Header** with a key of `Content-Type` and a value of `application/json`.
 4. Continue to step 2 and configure your delivery options.<br><br>
     - Select **Action-Based Delivery**.
-    - Set the **Trigger Action** to "Perform Custom Event" and choose the action that should trigger this webhook.<br><br>
+    - Set the **Trigger Action** to "Perform Custom Event" and choose the action that should trigger this webhook.

-5. Continue to build out the rest of your webhook as needed.
+Continue to build out the rest of your webhook as needed.
 Braze recommends that you always test your messages before sending.
 Test by targeting yourself and triggered the custom event, then verify that the custom attribute was written to your profile.

 ### Reference an event property throughout a Canvas {#use-case-event-property}